Water supply and sanitation in Ghana: Tariffs and cost recovery

 Water tariffs in Ghana are too low to recover the costs of the service.
 Water tariffs in rural areas tend to be higher than in urban areas.

 Urban areas.
 In December 2015 the regulator PURC approved a 67.2% increase in urban water tariffs.
 Tariffs were increased from GHS1.78/m3 ($0.45/m3) to GHS3.01/m3 (US$0.76/m3).
 The average monthly bill for a family of five will reach GHS10.00 ($2.50).
 Ghana Water had requested a 400% tariff increase to fully cover costs, but the regulator had pared down the request substantially, citing concerns about affordability.
-Between 1990 and 1997, the average water tariff in Ghana's urban areas had been in the range of US$0.10 to US$0.15 per m³.
+Between 1990 and 1997, the average water tariff in Ghana's urban areas had been in the range of US$0.10 to US$0.15 per m^{3}.

 At that time, the Government was not willing to approve major tariff increases.
 The situation changed with the creation of the regulatory agency PURC which autonomously examines and approves public service tariffs, resulting in an average water tariff of about US$0.50 in 2004.
-In 2006, GWCL's tariff for the first 20m³ consumed was US$0.55 per m³, whereas US$0.76 were charged for each m³ exceeding 20m³ within a month.
+In 2006, GWCL's tariff for the first 20m³ consumed was US$0.55 per m^{3}, whereas US$0.76 were charged for each m^{3} exceeding 20m³ within a month.
 Subsequently, the USD equivalent of tariffs decreased again with the local currency losing in value.